avniproject/avni-docs-temp/test-prompts.md

 This makes the subject/case available again for data recording and collection.

----
+# File:

-**Q: How do I configure a multi-step service delivery workflow?**
+## How do I configure a multi-step service delivery workflow?

-A: Configuring Multi-Step Service Delivery in Avni
+Configuring Multi-Step Service Delivery in Avni
 1. Independent Services

 If the services are independent of each other, Avni allows multiple program enrolments for a subject at the same time.